Using the best video editing apps for Android and iPhone means you can cut content and trim clips wherever you are.

 There has, however, been some fiddling from GoPro, too.
 On creating identical projects in the old and new app, the older Quik’s output is more dynamic and fun.
 Also, the newer app’s keen to have you subscribe, for which you get additional filters, themes and music – along with a more powerful slow-down tool and (eventually) cloud backup.

 In all, it feels like a regression combined with an upsell.
 But despite our misgivings, GoPro Quik retains enough of its predecessor’s best bits to warrant a download, and might just be the best video editing app for GoPro aficionados.

 Whether applied for corrective or stylistic reasons, chances are color grading will form part of your video-editing workflow – at least if you’re not merely hurling random cat videos at social networks on a whim.
 For anything more considered, though, you’ll want to fix color-cast errors and use color for emotional and contextual impact.

 Considering VideoGrade, one of the best video editing apps on iOS, costs as much as a cheap lunch, the tool provides you with an awful lot of creative control, wrapped up in an interface anyone can understand.

 Load a video and a plethora of sliders enables you to subtly adjust temperature, sharpness, saturation and color channels; if you want to get more creative, you can experiment with bloom, posterization, pixelation and rotation.

 The app sensibly provides a real-time preview, including split-screen comparisons, and the means to save presets.
 When you’re done, you can export your footage using a number of presets.
 Whether salvaging a shot or bringing new life to a mundane clip, VideoGrade offers an excellent balance of power and immediacy.

-- We've listed the best video editing laptops
+How we test the best video editing apps